wp-plugins/amr-users/readme.txt

 == Changelog ==
+= Version 2.3.5 =
+*	Can now deal with content that has quotes etc - add slashes and strip slashes.
+And of course foreign characters work too - just make sure you have all your encodings sorted in your wp site and open office or excel.
+See the plugin site formore info
+*   CSV Filtered option renamed as .txt export option with some other tweaks too - see the hover text.
+Aimed at those poor ms excel users... maybe it will help a bit.
+*   Added ability to request regular rebuild of cache for those who have plugins that do not trigger the update of the user profile.

 = Version 2.3.4 =
 *	Changed display order to allow decimals and interpret decimals as follows: 3.1 and 3.2 mean the first and second values in the third column.
 This should give a lot more flexibility in formatting, although I think still need flexibility in applying links, and in css without having to mdofiy theme etc - it's coming....
 *   Added 'before' and 'after' fields so you can add html around the values, especially if combining fields.
 Eg: a "&nbsp;" or a "<br />".